rohan-g0re/Leetcode/Neetcode/Arrays/4_group_anagrams.md

 ## INTUITION:
 1. As we have to return the anagrams - we need to preserve the order - HENCE we cant sort

-# BRUTE --> Compare evry string with every other string
+- BRUTE --> Compare every string with every other string

-## Attempt 1 -->
-1. Directly build the resultant array - also maintain a result_iterator
-2. Push first element in result[1]
-3. If ith elemen in strs ==

-NOOOO we can t do this as well as we might need to go back in the resultant vector

-## Solution
+## Solution --> Build a map for sorted words

 1. maintain a map that has
 2. key --> sorted word  |   value --> vector of all the ACTUAL words (chain)